georgemaia/env-windows/README.md

 # Windows Applications Install
-Windows environment install after formatting
+Windows environment install after formatting.

 This repository contains installation and update scripts, I use in my daily work.
 They depend on [chocolatey](http://chocolatey.org/), which is the package manager, I like most on Windows.

+For the Linux SO, try [https://github.com/georgemaia/env-linux](https://github.com/georgemaia/env-linux).

 ![Chocolatey-logo](https://chocolatey.org/content/images/logo_square.svg "Logo")